TrademarkTrademark

 The Scalr hierarchy gives engineering teams isolated environments while the central DevOps team keeps control and visibility from the account structure.
 Now that the basics are in place, let's look at how the same structure helps you reuse your Terraform code.

-While there are different opinions on how to structure Terraform, we're convinced that reusable code is the easiest way to standardize modules and scale Terraform.
-As mentioned in step #1, a hierarchy helps with standardization and autonomy, and the Scalr module registry will help with the reusable code.
-The Scalr module registry also follows the hierarchical model that was already outlined.
-A module can be placed at the account or environment scope.
-If the module is placed at the account scope, it is automatically inherited by all environments and can be used by any workspace.
-If a module is placed at the environment scope, only workspaces within that environment can use the module.
-This model allows engineers to easily view and consume approved modules.
-The module registry is straightforward, so the question then becomes, how do you approach Scalr environments to enable the reuse of code?
+People have different opinions on how to structure Terraform, but we're convinced reusable code is the easiest way to standardize modules and scale Terraform.
+As we said in step #1, a hierarchy helps with standardization and autonomy, and the Scalr module registry helps with the reusable code.
+The module registry follows the same hierarchical model we already outlined.
+You can place a module at the account or environment scope.
+Put it at the account scope and every environment inherits it automatically, so any workspace can use it.
+Put it at the environment scope and only workspaces in that environment can use it.
+This lets engineers easily find and consume approved modules.
+The module registry is straightforward, so the real question is: how do you set up Scalr environments to make code reuse work?

 Following your cloud provider model

-As we mentioned earlier, environments can be structured many ways, but for most customers, it makes sense to follow the same tenancy model that you use in your cloud providers.
-The majority of our customers have cloud accounts/subscriptions that equate to a group, an app, etc. If this concept works for you in the cloud, then it's perfectly acceptable to set up Scalr environments the same way.
-By breaking out environments this way, you are reducing the blast radius of changes and you can ensure that proper policies are placed on non-prod and prod environments.
-You can also manage and vend environments through the Scalr Terraform provider just like you would with any other cloud provider.
+As we said earlier, you can structure environments many ways, but for most customers it makes sense to follow the same tenancy model you already use in your cloud providers.
+Most of our customers have cloud accounts or subscriptions that map to a group, an app, and so on.
+If that works for you in the cloud, it's perfectly fine to set up Scalr environments the same way.
+Breaking out environments like this reduces the blast radius of changes and lets you put the right policies on non-prod and prod environments.
+You can also manage and vend environments through the Scalr Terraform provider, just like you would any other cloud provider.

-Next, you will need to figure out what a workspace means to you.
-This is more objective, but we have seen an increasing trend to have more workspaces with less amount of resources allowing for quick deployments and easy troubleshooting.
-The code in the workspaces will point to your modules from the registry with the only thing changing per workspace being the variable file(s) resulting in reusable code.
+Next, you need to figure out what a workspace means to you.
+This one's more of a judgment call, but we've seen a growing trend toward more workspaces with fewer resources each, which makes for quick deployments and easy troubleshooting.
+The code in the workspaces points to your modules from the registry, and the only thing that changes per workspace is the variable file(s), which is what makes the code reusable.

 Each app and its environment has a dedicated Scalr environment